Trading Psychology Glossary

 Any trader enrolled in the Discentra coaching cohort during the billing period, regardless of whether a call was triggered.

 In Discentra's framework, an active trader is any trader enrolled in the coaching cohort during the billing period, regardless of whether a call was triggered that month.
-This definition is broader than the industry standard, which often counts only traders who placed a trade within a given period.
+This definition is broader than the industry standard, which typically counts only traders who placed a trade within a given window.
+The distinction is not bookkeeping.
+It shapes the entire product philosophy.

 Read more ›